nya3jp/cros-bazel/docs/team/index.md

 `depot_tools` performs additional tasks besides running the real `bazel` executable.

+By default, the preflight check fails if you attempt to run Bazel outside CrOS chroot.
+Set the environment variable `ALCHEMY_EXPERIMENTAL_OUTSIDE_CHROOT=1` to bypass the check.

 Then just follow [Getting Started] to run Bazel directly, except that you should use Bazel from depot_tools and you can run it outside CrOS chroot.